Coronavirus State and Local Fiscal Recovery Fund

-- The public is asked to submit input to the Escambia County American Rescue Plan Survey by 11:50 p.m. on Thursday, Sept.
+- The public was asked to submit input to the Escambia County American Rescue Plan Survey by 11:50 p.m. on Thursday, Sept.
 30, 2021.
-It is available in English and Spanish online and at the community centers and libraries listed in this news release.
+It was available in English and Spanish online and at the community centers and libraries listed in this news release.

 Emergency Rental Assistance Plan